6alalloo/django-mongo-todolist-project/readme.txt

-open the virtual environment with "TDLenv/Scripts/activate" change directory with "cd todolist_project" run "pip install -r requirements.txt" to get all the necessary dependancies create a superuser with "python manage.py createsuperuser" after creating the superuser, log in to the admin page by running "python manage.py runserver" and then adding /admin to the end of the url.
+open the virtual environment with "TDLenv/Scripts/activate" change directory with "cd todolist_project" run "pip install -r requirements.txt" to get all the necessary dependancies in a seperate terminal, enter the virtual environment, change to todolist_project, and run the command "mongod" to have the database running in the background. create a superuser with "python manage.py createsuperuser" after creating the superuser, log in to the admin page by running "python manage.py runserver" and then adding /admin to the end of the url.
 "127.0.0.1:8000/admin"